-Why you don't have a credit file
+Reasons why you don't have a credit report

 How can I develop a credit history?

 There's no single surefire way of developing your credit history, but there are a few simple methods you can consider.
 Remember to examine your own personal financial situation before choosing the path for you:

 Curious about your credit score?
 Find out now for free.